edbzn/blog/content/blog/plugin-testing-in-convoyr/index.md

 });
 ```

-I also check that the final HTTP handler has not been called since this plugin does not execute the `next` handler if the origin is unknown.
+I also check that the final HTTP handler has not been called since this plugin rejects the request if the origin doesn't match.

 ## Marbles testing

-For some more complex use-cases were the plugin emits more than one notification it could be better to do marbles testing.
+For more complex use-cases were the plugin emits more than one notification, it could be better to do marbles testing.
 Take this example which retries failed requests.

 ```ts
 const MAX_RETRY_ATTEMPTS = 3;